 The symptoms of PTSD can show themselves within hours or days of the event, but it can also take months or years for PTSD to develop.
 Whenever PTSD occurs, it is important to know what it is so that help can be sought.
 There are many effective treatments for PTSD.
-Thriveworks Newport News offers therapy for PTSD, and we have helped many people process what has happened to them and how to feel safe again.
+Thriveworks Newport News offers therapy for PTSD, and our therapists and psychologists have helped many people process what has happened to them and how to feel safe again.

 Risk Factors for PTSD

 Not everyone who lives through a trauma will develop PTSD.
 Whether PTSD occurs or not has nothing to do with whether an individual is resilient or capable or strong.
 Instead, the risk factors for PTSD are often outside of an individual’s control.
 PTSD is more likely to develop when an individual has…

 - Lived through an acute or on-going trauma.